 The International Association for Literary Journalism Studies (IALJS) was founded on July 14, 2006, following the 1st International Conference on Literary Journalism in Nancy, France.

-The Seventeenth International Conference for Literary Journalism Studies (IALJS-17), “Literary Journalism and a Sense of Place,” will be held May 18-20, 2023, at the University of Gdańsk, Poland.
+The Eighteenth International Conference for Literary Journalism Studies (IALJS-18), “Literary Journalism and the wond’rous glory of the everlasting stars,” will be held May 27-30, 2024, at Macquarie University, Sydney, Australia.

 All payments made to IALJS, whether for annual membership dues or conference fees, can now be made online.
 Members receive all IALJS announcements, the IALJS Newsletter, and the IALJS journal, Literary Journalism Studies.